-Much of Chem 109 is only available via Moodle.
+Much of Chem 109 is only available via a course management system called Moodle.
 You automatically have access if you are enrolled in this course.
 You can use Moodle on your own computer, a friend's computer, or any other computer on campus.
-Direct your Web browser to http://courses.chem.wisc.edu.
-If necessary, log in by entering your NetID and Password.
-Look for Chemistry 109, Fall 2011; and Chemistry 109 Study Questions.
-Chemistry 109, Fall 2011 contains your assignments; this is the main course.
-Chemistry 109 Study Questions provides questions like the homework questions in the main course, for extra practice.
+Direct your Web browser to https://ay14-15.moodle.wisc.edu.
+Click Login at the upper right on the screen; enter your NetID and Password.
+Choose Fall 2013 and click Chem 109-1/2 Advanced General Chemistry Fall 2014.